dhyeyyyyyyyy/File-Sharing-Bot/README.md

-# fileflyerbot - chat bot
+# Fileflyerbot - File Sharing Bot
 It is repository for chat bot: [@fileflyerbot](https://t.me/fileflyerbot)

 ## What it is?